joshydavid/information-security-study-notes/resources/cryptography.md

 ## Explain the concept of least privilege and why it’s important in information security

 The principle of least privilege means granting users and systems only the minimum level of access needed for them to complete their tasks, this minimizes the risk of accidental or malicious damage to sensitive information

-## What is multi-factor authentication (MFA) and why is it important?

-MFA requires multiple forms of authentication, such as:

-- Something you know: Password or PIN.
-- Something you have: Security token or smartphone.
-- Something you are: Biometric data like fingerprints or facial recognition.

 ## What is authentication?